GoogleCloudPlatform/federated-learning/README.md

 - Two GKE [node pools](<https://cloud.google.com/kubernetes-engine/docs/concepts/node> pools).
   - You create a dedicated node pool to exclusively host tenant apps and resources.
 The nodes have taints to ensure that only tenant workloads are scheduled onto the tenant nodes
-  - Other cluster resources are hosted in the default node pool.
+  - Other cluster resources are hosted in the main node pool.
 - [VPC Firewall rules](https://cloud.google.com/vpc/docs/firewalls)
   - Baseline rules that apply to all nodes in the cluster.
   - Additional rules that apply only to the nodes in the tenant node pool (targeted using the node Service Account below).
 These firewall rules limit egress from the tenant nodes.